 A. Construct formwork to maintain tolerances required by ACI 301.
-Construct and align formwork for elevator hoistway in accordance with ANSI/ASME A17.1.

 - A. Inspect erected formwork, shoring, and bracing to ensure that work is in accordance with formwork design, and that supports, fastenings, wedges, ties, and items are secure. - B. Do not reuse wood formwork more than 2 times for concrete surfaces to be exposed to view.
 Do not patch formwork.